rocjs/roc-package-web-app-react/GUIDE.md

  -V, --verbose            Enable verbose mode.
 ```

-The `-b` option should be appended if you want stacktraces that map to the correct lines of code of Roc `src/`.
+The `-b` option should be appended if you want stack traces that map to the correct lines of code of Roc `src/`.
 This is useful for debugging errors that originate from any Roc internals.

 The `-V` option should be appended for very verbose feedback of what is currently happening.
 This includes useful information like: